joinpursuit/arrays_assignment/README.md

 ```

+## 5. Problem Five - Sum of array

-14. Given an array of numbers, write code that logs the sum of all the numbers
+Given an array of numbers, write code that logs the sum of all the numbers

 ```js
 let firstArrToSum = [1, 2, 3, 4, 5, 6]